Did you know that Black Friday and Cyber Monday are some of the best times to purchase electronic devices?

 In 2019, there was a shift in the general public’s awareness about online privacy, with some people referring to this as the “great privacy awakening”.
 One of the most well-known examples of this is the Cambridge Analytica case where Facebook users’ data was collected and used to influence election results in the U.S. and U.K.

 In light of this, here at FixMeStick we’ve developed a new product called StartMeStick that gives you more privacy online.
-It won’t prevent major companies from collecting your information, but it adds a layer of privacy by preventing your operating system from collecting information your data.
+It won’t prevent major companies from collecting your information, but it adds a layer of privacy by preventing your operating system from collecting your data.
+Read more about the 10 cool things you can do on StartMeStick.

 And of course, if you’ve used our recommend VPN – NordVPN, you’ll know that it does a great job of encrypting your internet traffic to add another layer of privacy protection.
 Learn more about what we think of NordVPN here.